How we work together

 What matters most to me is that our work feels like a collaboration.
 You're not a diagnosis or a set of symptoms.
 You're a whole person, with insight, strength, and the capacity to grow.

 We move together.
-I bring knowledge, care, and guidance; you bring your lived experience and everything that’s already inside you.
+I bring my knowledge, care, and guidance; you bring your lived experience and everything that’s already inside you.

 Whether you're just beginning to question your relationship with food, or you've been on this path for a while, I’ll meet you where you are.
 In steps that feel doable.
 At your pace.